She's Not Cryin' Anymore

 "She's Not Cryin' Anymore" is a song co-written and recorded by American country music singer Billy Ray Cyrus.
 It was released in January 1993 as the fourth and last single from his debut album, Some Gave All.
 It debuted at number 57 on the U.S. Billboard Hot Country Singles & Tracks (now Hot Country Songs chart).
 The song was written by Cyrus, Buddy Cannon and Terry Shelton and fourth consecutive Top 40, and his third Top 10.

 The song reached a peak of number 6 on the country charts, after 20 weeks.
 In addition to the country charts, it also reached number 70 on the Billboard Hot 100, and number 3 on the RPM Country Singles chart.

 Content

-"She's Not Cryin' Anymore" is a mid-tempo, backed by piano and steel-string acoustic guitar.
+"She's Not Cryin' Anymore" is a ballad backed by piano and steel-string acoustic guitar.
 In it, the male narrator explains that his lover is "not cryin' anymore", now that she has left him for another man.
 He also expresses his regret for having ignored her when she needed to be loved.

 In April 1993, Georgia based songwriter Danny Mote filed a lawsuit against Cyrus and the writers of "She's Not Cryin' Anymore", claiming that the song infringed the copyright of Mote's own 1973 composition "Crying Eyes".
 Cyrus and Mote settled the case in 1995.